Illinois Medicaid Honored with 2022 NAMD Spotlight Award

 Project

-A Crisis of Equity
+A Crisis of Disparities

-To make their case for reform, the Illinois Department of Healthcare and Family Services clearly demonstrated that nursing home rate setting is a health equity issue.
+To make their case for reform, the Illinois Department of Healthcare and Family Services clearly demonstrated that nursing home rate setting is a health disparities issue.
 In their analysis, “40 percent more Black and Brown Medicaid customers in nursing facilities perished than would be expected based comparative COVID-19 mortality rates among White nursing facility residents.”
 Illinois Medicaid pays $2.5 billion for approximately 60 percent of all nursing facility days in the state – making it a strong engine to drive equitable, accountable rate reform.
 The Department was committed to transparency as they developed the case for legislation to drive reform.
 A new Nursing Home Payment Reform web page shared data, analysis, testimony, and countered opposition talking points with facts.

 A Model for Change